Patient and Survivor Programs

 Did you know that survivors are able to attend LCI events for free?
 No registration fee required!
 Check out our upcoming events and join us for a celebration of survivorship and to meet other survivors and families impacted by lung cancer

 Receiving a lung cancer diagnosis can be an overwhelming experience.
-LCI created the Peer Mentor Program so lung cancer patients would have ongoing support from a peer who has walked in their shoes.
-Mentors will share their experience and hopefully ease the stress, anxiety and fear that comes with a lung cancer diagnosis.
+LCI created the Peer-to-Peer Program (formerly known as the Peer Mentor Program) so lung cancer patients would have ongoing support from a peer who has walked in their shoes.